Daily Facial Cleanser: Ultimate Guide to Radiant Skin

 What are they?
 Formulated with nourishing oils, these cleansers dissolve makeup, sunscreen, and impurities.

 Who are they for?
-Surprisingly, they’re great for most skin types, including oily, as “oil attracts oil.”
-They’re particularly effective for dissolving waterproof makeup and are often the first step in a double-cleansing routine, leaving skin supple without stripping. [cite: 1.1, 2.1, 2.3, 2.4, 2.5]
+Surprisingly, they are excellent for most skin types, including oily, as “oil attracts oil.”
+They are particularly effective for dissolving waterproof makeup and are often the first step in a double-cleansing routine, leaving skin supple without stripping. [cite: 1.1, 2.1, 2.3, 2.4, 2.5]

 Micellar Water

 What is it?
-A no-rinse cleanser made of purified water and tiny oil molecules (micelles) that attract and lift impurities.
+A no-rinse cleanser composed of purified water and tiny oil molecules (micelles) that attract and lift impurities.

 Who is it for?
-Suitable for all skin types, especially sensitive skin, or as a quick morning cleanse or makeup remover. [cite: 2.3, 2.5]
+Suitable for all skin types, especially sensitive skin, or for a quick morning cleanse or makeup removal. [cite: 2.3, 2.5]

 The Power Players: Essential Ingredients in Your Daily Facial Cleanser